yejokey/remix-admin-template-50e22/USAGE.md

 ![Configure the Supabase extension](/public/guides/supabase-netlify-connect-oauth.png)

 Once you’ve completed this process, return to the Supabase section of your site configuration, and choose the project you just created in Supabase.
-And make sure to choose Astro for the framework since the template is built with Astro.
+Make sure to choose **Other** in the "Where will you use Supabase?" dropdown field..

 ![Supabase Netlify extension configuration](/public/guides/supabase-netlify-extension-configuration.png)